Ensemble Estimation of Generalized Mutual Information with Applications to Genomics

 We consider two cases.
 In the first case, $\mathbf{Y}$ has three possible outcomes (i.e. $|\mathcal{S}_{Y}|=3$) and respective probabilities $\Pr(\mathbf{Y}=0)=\Pr(\mathbf{Y}=1)=2/5$ and $\Pr(\mathbf{Y}=2)=1/5$.
 The conditional covariance matrices are all $0.1\times I_{d}$ and the conditional means are, respectively, $\bar{\mu}_{0}=0.25\times\bar{1}_{d}$, $\bar{\mu}_{1}=0.75\times\bar{1}_{d}$, and $\bar{\mu}_{2}=0.5\times\bar{1}_{d}$, where $I_{d}$ is the $d\times d$ identity matrix and $\bar{1}_{d}$ is a $d$-dimensional vector of ones.
 This experiment can be viewed as the problem of estimating MI (e.g. for feature selection or Bayes error bounds) of a classification problem where each discrete value corresponds to a distinct class, the distribution of each class overlaps slightly with others, and the class probabilities are unequal.
 We use $\alpha=0.5$.
 We set $\mathcal{L}$ to be 40 linearly spaced values between 1.2 and 3.
 The bandwidth in the KDE plug-in estimator is also set to $2.1N^{-1/(2d)}$.

-The top three plots in Figure~\ref{fig:mseplot} shows the MSE (200 trials) of the plug-in KDE estimator of the MI integral using a uniform kernel and the optimally weighted ensemble estimator $\g{w_{0},1}$ for various sample sizes and for $d=4,\,6,\,9$, respectively.
-The ensemble estimator outperforms the standard plug-in estimator, especially for larger sample sizes and larger dimensions.
+Figure~\ref{fig:mseplot} shows the MSE (200 trials) of the plug-in KDE estimator of the MI integral using a uniform kernel and the optimally weighted ensemble estimator $\g{GENIE}$ for various sample sizes and for $d=4,\,6,\,9$, respectively.
+The ensemble estimator GENIE outperforms the standard plug-in estimator, especially for larger sample sizes and larger dimensions.
 This demonstrates that while an individual kernel estimator performs poorly, an ensemble of estimators including the individual estimator performs well.